mremreozan/Data-Science-and-Data-Warehouse/Data Warehouse/Google Cloud Platform (GCP)/990_Cloud-Pub-Sub/Readme.md

 ## Task 4: Verify that messages are received
 ### Open a second SSH terminal and connect to the training VM

-1. In the Console, on the Navigation menu ( 7a91d354499ac9f1.png), click Compute Engine > VM instances.
+1. In the Console, on the Navigation menu, click Compute Engine > VM instances.

 2. Locate the line with the instance called training-vm.